July 9 – July 27 (3 weeks)

 Intro To Music Business

 Understanding the industry’s many sectors and how they interact is the first step to a successful music business career.
 In this course, students explore music performance, recording, promoting and distribution, examining the revenue models, organizational structures, and business principles of each.

 Digital media’s rise over the past two decades has turned media production and consumption on their heads, resulting in new industry standards and operations.
 This course investigates the range of organizations and economic forces involved in digital media production, and their related business practices and policies.

 Courses in Music Business are taught by musicians and music professionals.
 The majority of our faculty teach in the degree programs at UArts.
 Our expert instructors are seasoned educators and dedicated artists who enjoy the opportunity to share their expertise and collaborate with the next generation of musicians and music professionals.

 - Review the Music Business application requirements

 - Complete the application, including personal statement, and submit the program deposit online or by mail.
-Start your application *Please note: housing for Music Business is at capacity for summer 2018.
-Contact Pre-College to be placed on the waitlist.
+Start your application *Please note: Housing for Music Business is nearing capacity for summer 2018.
+Contact Pre-College for more information.
 Space is still available for commuter students.